cedar-policy/prism-cedar/README.md

 ### Test

 `npm run test` uses [vitest](https://vitest.dev) to syntax highlight `test/data/*.cedar` and `test/data/*.cedarschema` files and compares against a generated `.html`
-[File Snapshots](https://vitest.dev/guide/snapshot.html#file-snapshots) for each Cedar and Cedar human-readable schema file.
+[File Snapshots](https://vitest.dev/guide/snapshot.html#file-snapshots) for each Cedar and Cedar schema file.

 View the static `test/static/index.html` in your browser which loads `dist/prism-cedar.min.js`.
 The `test/static` folder includes a downloaded copy of PrismJS 1.29.0.